haltu/muuri/README.md

   * Should the items be positioned instantly without any possible animation?
 * **callback** &nbsp;&mdash;&nbsp; *function*
   * Optional.
   * A callback function that is called after the items have positioned.
-Receives two arguments.
-The first one is an array of all the items that were successfully positioned without interruptions and the second is a layout data object.
+Receives one argument: an array of all the items that were successfully positioned without interruptions.

 **Examples**